-Brad Reeves is in his sixth year as part of the Van Buren Band Staff.
+Brad Reeves is in his 8th year as a member of the Van Buren Band Staff.
 Prior to coming to Van Buren, he served as the high school director for the Mansfield Public Schools (AR) and middle school director for the Cedarville Public Schools (AR).
-He holds a Bachelor of Music Education & a Master of Education from Arkansas Tech University.
-Mr. Reeves conducts the Van Buren Freshman Academy Symphonic Band as well as co-directs the Van Buren High School Wind Ensemble.
-He also teaches low brass throughout the district & assists with all aspects of the Pointer Pride Marching Band.
+He holds a Bachelor of Music Education and Master of Education from Arkansas Tech University.
+Mr. Reeves conducts the Van Buren Freshman Academy Symphonic Band and co-directs the Van Buren High School Wind Ensemble.
+He serves as the low brass specialist for grades 6-12 in the Van Buren Public Schools as well as assists with all aspects of the visual design and implementation of the Pointer Pride Marching Band.

-Mr. Reeves has served as an adjudicator and guest clinician throughout Arkansas and holds professional membership in ASBOA, ABA, AASCD & the International Trombone Association.
+Mr. Reeves frequently serves as an adjudicator and guest clinician throughout Arkansas and holds professional membership in ASBOA, ABA, AASCD, and Phi Beta Mu.

-Julie Konzelman is in her 20th year of teaching.
+Julie Konzelman is in her 21st year of teaching.
 Julie is a 2010 graduate of Arkansas Tech University (M.Ed., Teaching, Learning and Leadership).
 She also holds a degree from the University of North Texas (M.M., Flute Performance) and is a 1985 graduate of Arkansas Tech University (B.A., Music Education).
 She is an active flute clinician and also serves as a mentor for new teachers throughout the state.
 She earned her National Board Certification in 2005 and was awarded a renewal in 2015.

 Julie currently teaches 8th Grade Band at Butterfield Trail Middle School in Van Buren, Arkansas.
 She also team-teaches with colleagues and provides flute instruction for the Van Buren Band program.
 Ms. Konzelman previously held performing positions with the Fort Smith Symphony, the Altoona Orchestra, the Nittany Valley Symphony, and served as a Master flute teacher with the Victoria Conservatory of Music in Victoria, British Columbia, Canada.
 Ms. Konzelman is a member of ASBOA, ABA, and Phi Beta Mu.
 Julie also holds leadership offices in ASBOA and ABA.

-Gail attends Heritage Church and has served as president of Heritage United Methodist Church's United Methodist Women, Heritage's Board of Ministries, Heritage's Bereavement Committee, Secretary for the Northwest Arkansas United Women, and has served on the local Board of Church Women United.
+Gail is a member of Heritage United Methodist Church and has served as president of Heritage’s United Methodist Women, Board of Ministries and Bereavement Committee.
+She has also served as the Secretary for the Northwest Arkansas United Methodist Women and the local Board of Church Women United.

 Mr. Evans holds a degree in Instrumental Music Education from Southwestern Oklahoma State University in Weatherford, OK.
-As a member of the Van Buren Band Staff, Mr. Evans co-directs the Van Buren High School Concert band, coordinates the Van Buren Middle School Jazz program, directs the Butterfield Trail Middle School 7th grade band, assists with the Pointer Pride Marching Band, teaches beginning trumpet, & works with Van Buren Freshman Academy Bands in all aspects of performance & player development.
+As a member of the Van Buren Band Staff, Mr. Evans co-directs the Van Buren High School Concert band, coordinates the Van Buren High School Jazz program, directs the Butterfield Trail Middle School 7th grade band, assists with the Pointer Pride Marching Band, teaches beginning trumpet, & works with Van Buren Freshman Academy Bands in all aspects of performance & player development.

 Mr. Evans is a member of Phi Beta Mu, OBA, ABA, ASBOA, & past-president of the Eastern Oklahoma Band Directors Association.
 He firmly believes teaching music at any level to be a ministry.

-Ron Smith, Director of Bands, is currently serving in his seventeenth year as a member of the Van Buren Instrumental Music Department staff.
+Ron Smith, Director of Bands, is currently serving in his eighteenth year as a member of the Van Buren Instrumental Music Department staff.
 A graduate of Alma (AR) High School, Mr. Smith holds a B.S.E. degree from the University of Arkansas as well as a M.Ed. degree from the University of Arkansas.
 Before accepting a position in the Van Buren School District, Mr. Smith conducted championship bands for eight years in the state of Oklahoma, consistently receiving accolades on the state and regional level.